 The Social Hub with the reception taking centre stage, branches out to breakout and meeting spaces, media showcase and cafe.
 This community hub aims to be a multi-function platform that can be utilised at any time of the day for a variety of tasks.

 The design team also applied a unique design element for visual impact.
 The ceiling design which mimics lenticular clouds that hover over space gives subtle impressions of demarcation within the large space without having walls.

 The workplace is dynamic and flexible – representing a constant evolution of Veolia’s scope of business.
 In this space, there are multiple seating options and configurations.
-Bench workstations are height adjustable to allow the choice of sitting or standing.
-120 degree workstations allow work material to be available for both hands.
+Bench workstations are height adjustable to allow choice of sitting or standing.
+120-degree workstations allow work material to be available for both hands.
 Work pods allow for focused work.

 At the back-of-house work area, we created multiple collaboration areas.
 Sofas and side table seating can facilitate group meetings.
 In this setting, questions can be asked and answered in a public forum.
 The bookcases at the collaboration areas become less transparent as employees add books, manuals, sculptures and plants and these also doubled-up as a creative space divider.

 With nearly 60% of everyday meetings amongst two to four people according to recent studies, DB&B responded to this workplace metric by placing 4-pax sized (persons approximate) meeting rooms interspersed amongst the workspace.
 These rooms allow small groups to find a quiet area to conveniently have a discussion.